meadsteve/meadsteve.github.io/_posts/2022-10-15-hybrid-working.markdown

 ---

 This isn't going to be a sales pitch for a specific way of working.
 I believe it makes much more sense for individuals, teams and companies to figure this out for themselves.
-I'm not even sure if I have a firm perference yet.
+I'm not even sure if I have a firm preference yet.
 Instead I wanted to write about how I've found the last year or so working in a hybrid remote environment.

 ## What kind of hybrid have I been doing?